 Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

-Caregiving, especially for a spouse, parent, or child with chronic illness or disability, is associated with increased rates of anxiety, depression, sleep disruption, cardiovascular strain, and immune dysfunction (CDC; National Institute on Aging; APA).
+Family caregivers — especially those caring for a spouse, parent, or child with chronic illness or disability — face increased rates of anxiety, depression, and chronic health conditions compared to non-caregivers (CDC; National Institute on Aging; APA).

 This is not dramatic language.